digitallawyer/openlegaldictionary/_definitions/retire.md

 ---
 title: Retire
 permalink: "/definitions/retire.html"
 body: 'RE.
-As applied to bills of exchange,-this word ls ambiguous..
+As applied to bills of exchange,-this word is ambiguous..
 It is commonly used of an indorser who takes up a bill by handing the amount to a transferee,’ after which the indorser holds the instrument with* all bis remedies intact.
 But it is sometimes used of an: acceptor, by whom, when a Mil is taken up''or retired